Winter Reading Challenge

 Reading is its own reward, but we also offer prizes to make the program more fun.

-Kids get a sticker for every 50 points they earn for their reading log and a digital badge on the website.
+Kids get a sticker for every 50 points they earn for their reading log.
+They also earn digital badges on the website.

 Those who finish the challenge by earning 1,000 points get to pick out a book and put their name inside.
 They get to be the first person to check it out!